-Rust staining at fixings from previous seats, cracking in crest wall.
+Rust staining and cracking in crest wall.
 (Asset Ref.
 No. 121AB901B0603C03)

-The beach levels were higher than 2018, covering the toe of the wall and previous bag-work repairs.
-Extensive marine growth covers the toe of the wall, however it appears these bag-work repairs may need extending to prevent further undermining and loss of fill.
+The beach levels were similar to those observed in 2020, and the toe of the wall and previous bagwork repairs remained buried as they were in 2020.
+There is some marine growth on the lower visible part of the wall.
+Previous Inspection Reports have noted that the repairs to the toe may need to be extended to prevent further undermining and loss of fill.

-The steps at Seaburn Terrace roundabout are generally in fair condition, although some steps are heavily abraded and there is exposed reinforcement in the wing-wall at the toe.
+The steps at Seaburn Terrace roundabout are generally in fair condition, although some steps are heavily abraded and there is exposed reinforcement in the wing-wall at the toe There did not appear to have been any change to the condition of the steps since the previous inspection in 2020.

-Access steps at Dykeland Road roundabout, beach covering heavily abraded lower steps (Asset Ref.
+Access steps at Dykeland Road, beach covering heavily abraded lower steps (Asset Ref.
 No. 121AB901B0603C03)

-Several open joints in wall, beach levels higher than 2018 covering previously exposed voids.
+Several open joints in wall, beach levels the same as in 2020 with previously exposed voids buried.
 (Asset Ref.
 No. 121AB901B0603C03)

-Seaburn Terrace roundabout steps, several abraded/chipped steps with algae growth (Asset Ref.
+Seaburn Terrace roundabout steps, several abraded/chipped steps with algae growth.
+Higher beach levels (Asset Ref.
 No. 121AB901B0603C03 / B0604C01)